midibox/mios32/bootloader/updater/README.txt

 Explanation of the most important parameters:

-- fastboot: after power-on the bootloader waits for an upload request for ca. 3 seconds before the actual application will be started.
+- fastboot: normaly after power-on the bootloader waits for an upload request for ca. 3 seconds before the actual application will be started.
   This is a fail-safe measure which is mainly relevant for developers who don't want to open their MIDIbox and stuff the "BSL Hold" jumper (J27) if the